HACCLE: Metaprogramming for Secure Multi-Party Computation -- Extended Version: Motivating Example and Background

-\paragraph{Offline Phase} The offline/online paradigm is applied by many MPC protocols and frameworks, where the online phase makes use of a buffer of preprocessed input-independent values that are created during the offline phase.
-Due to the fact that these values are independent of the input of the program, the MPC framework can run the offline phase to prepare them before the online program begins.
-The online phase is then the actual phase where clients/users provide their input and get expected output; this online phase can gain a significant speed-up with the help of the offline phase.
-A number of preprocessing values are required for doing multiplication and comparison.
-For example, each multiplication between secret shares consumes one random "Beaver's triple", and each comparison would costs some triples and random shared bits.
-The volume of preprocessing data depends on the online phase, and, as such, it would be hard for programmers with no security expertise to work out those requirements.
-In HACCLE, the programmer need not care about those secret parameters, but rather only describes the function computed by the program and the intended private information, and the HACCLE toolchain will parse the program and work out the proper settings for the offline phase.
+\paragraph{Offline Phase.} The offline/online paradigm is applied by many MPC protocols and frameworks.
+The online phase uses a buffer of preprocessed input-independent values created during the offline phase.
+Thus, the MPC framework can run the offline phase to prepare them beforehand.
+The online phase is where clients/users provide their inputs and get expected output; it can gain a significant speed-up with the help of the offline phase.
+A number of preprocessed values are required for multiplications and comparisons.
+The volume of preprocessing data depends on the online phase, and it is hard for programmers without security expertise to work out those requirements.
+In HACCLE, programmers need not care about the secret parameters.
+They describe only the computation and the private information.
+The HACCLE toolchain can synthesize suitable settings for the offline phase.